microsoft/WhatTheHack/xxx-Serverless/Coach/README.md

 ## Repository Contents

-_The default files & folders are listed below.
-You may add to this if you want to specify what is in additional sub-folders you may add._

-- `./Coach`
+- `../Coach`
   - Coach's Guide and related files
+- `../Student/Resources`
+  - Image files and code for TollBooth Application meant to be provided to students.
+  (Must be packaged up by the coach and provided to students at start of event)
-- `./Coach/Solutions`
+- `../images`
-  - Solution files with completed example answers to a challenge
+  - Generic image files needed
-- `./Student`
+- `../Student`
   - Student's Challenge Guide
-- `./Student/Resources`
-  - Resource files, sample code, scripts, etc meant to be provided to students.
-(Must be packaged up by the coach and provided to students at start of event)